Braves vs. Cardinals Player Props Betting Odds

-Player prop bet options for Ronald Acuna Jr., Nolan Arenado and others are listed when the Atlanta Braves host the St. Louis Cardinals at Truist Park on Tuesday (first pitch at 7:20 PM ET).
+Ronald Acuna Jr. and Nolan Arenado are among the players with prop bets on the table when the Atlanta Braves and the St. Louis Cardinals meet at Truist Park on Wednesday (first pitch at 7:20 PM ET).

 Bet on this matchup or its props with BetMGM!